endless-snowfall/etsy/README.md

 ##Breakdown:
   1. Removing an Edge
-    - Edge removal currently requires a cycle detection pass which can take up to O(A) from the target time and space.
-Please add this cost to the runtimes below.
     1. From a Tree Component
-      - O(A) from the target
+      - Runtime: O(A) from the target.
+      - Space: Nothing additional.
     2. From a Tree Component that is connected to a Cycle
-      - Bounded by path from the target to the first node that is part of the cycle.
+      - Runtime: Bounded by path from the target to the first node that is part of the cycle.
+      - Space: Nothing additional.
-    3. From a Cycle itself
+    3. From a Cycle itself (Breaking a Cycle)
-      - O(2C), as we are breaking the cycle we need to remove the "cycles" map entries as well as correct the non-cycle clout for each member of the former cycle.
+      - Runtime: O(C) as we naturally do one pass to rebuild the resulting Tree's clout.
+      - Space: Nothing additional.
   2. Adding an Edge
     1. To a different Tree Component
-      - O(A) from the target
+      - Runtime: O(A) from the target.
+      - Space: Nothing additional.
     2. To a different Tree Component that is connected to a Cycle
-      - Bounded by path from the target to the first node that is part of the cycle.
+      - Runtime: Bounded by path from the target to the first node that is part of the cycle.
+      - Space: Nothing additional.
-    3. To the same Tree Component (creating a Cycle)
+    3. To the same Tree Component (Creating a Cycle)
-      - O(2C), as we are creating a cycle we did one pass that needs to be "corrected" by a second pass.
+      - Runtime: O(2C), as we are creating a cycle we did one pass that needs to be "corrected" by a second pass.

 # Tags: Graphs, Directed Pseudoforests, Corrective Pass, Cycles